 Take your Pinterest game to the next level

 Now it’s time to start creating your perfect pins.
+Check out this video on creating viral pins full of ideas to drive engagement to your pins and keep optimising and improving your Pinterest game.
 We would love to check out your new pins, so let us know where to view in the comments section below.

 Note: Technical information contained within (such as image sizes and character lengths) will be updated as each platform evolves and changes.
 All referenced Pinterest data taken from current edition of Pinterest’s creative guidelines.